versayr/clarendonreporter/README.md

+ # clarendonreporter
  A sample front end for a web utility that allows for better communication between two cafes.